NMillard/learnings/designing-software.md

 ## Identify SOLID violations

+It seems to have become a trend to bash on SOLID, a battle-tested, (almost) multi-decade old collection of design practices.
+Criticism aimed at SOLID is typically in the ballpark of "it leads to over-engineering," or "it creates overly abstract code."
+While that may be occasionally true, knowing when you're violating SOLID principles can help you enormously.

 - Code Fragility<br/>
   Software breaks in many places with every change.
 Unrelated parts of the project start to behave differently when a change is introduced.